-These material weaknesses resulted in a limited number of material adjustments corrected by management in preparing the Company's 2023 consolidated financial statements prior to issuance.
-Additionally, these material weaknesses could result in misstatements that would result in a material misstatement of the interim or annual financial statements and disclosures that would not be prevented or detected.
+These material weaknesses did not result in material adjustments when preparing the Group's 2024 consolidated financial statements, nor required changes to financial statements previously presented by the Group.
+However, these material weaknesses could result in material misstatements of our annual consolidated financial statements and disclosures that would not be prevented or detected.